MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Starting a desktop flow

-Power Automate allows users to run any available desktop flow through the console.
+Power Automate users can run any available desktop flow through the console.
 To run a desktop flow as local attended, hover the cursor over it and select the **Start** button.
 You can find the current status of each flow in the **Status** column of the desktop flows list.

 ![Screenshot of the status field in the console.](./media/console/start-flow.png)